Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

   Lookup](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-terms-query.html#query-dsl-terms-lookup)

-The idea is to store the EducationOrganization hierarchy information from the backend into an EducationOrganizationHierarchy index in the search engine, with one document per EducationOrganization.
+The idea is to store the EducationOrganization hierarchy information from the backend into an EducationOrganizationHierarchyTermsLookup index in the search engine, with one document per EducationOrganization.
 The id of the document will be an EducationOrganizationId, and the document will consist of a list of that EducationOrganizationId and all of its descendants.
-For example, if we had an EducationOrganization hierarchy where #1 was a SEA, #10 and #11 were LEAs, and #100 and #110 were Schools, the documents in the EducationOrganizationHierarchy index might look like this:
+For example, if we had an EducationOrganization hierarchy where #1 was a SEA, #10 and #11 were LEAs, and #100 and #110 were Schools, the documents in the EducationOrganizationHierarchyTermsLookup index might look like this:

 ```json
 {